nodejs/node/doc/api/child_processes.markdown

     { cwd: undefined,
       env: process.env,
-      customFds: [-1, -1, -1],
       setsid: false
     }

 `cwd` allows you to specify the working directory from which the process is spawned.
 Use `env` to specify environment variables that will be visible to the new process.

+There is a deprecated option called `customFds` which allows one to specify specific file descriptors for the stdio of the child process.
+This API is was not portable to all platforms and therefore removed.
-With `customFds` it is possible to hook up the new process' [stdin, stdout, stderr] to existing streams; `-1` means that a new stream should be created. `setsid`, if set true, will cause the subprocess to be run in a new session.
+With `customFds` it was possible to hook up the new process' [stdin, stdout, stderr] to existing streams; `-1` meant that a new stream should be created.

+`setsid`, if set true, will cause the subprocess to be run in a new session.

 Example of running `ls -lh /usr`, capturing `stdout`, `stderr`, and the exit code: